rubensworks/article-privacy-decentralized/content/use-case.md

 ## Motivating Use Case Scenario
 {: #use-case}

-Generally speaking, a policy is composed of one or more authorisations that are used to state that a given subject (e.g. a user, role, group) is permitted to perform an action (e.g. read, write, share) on a certain object (e.g. dataset, file, graph).
-Policies are often composed of both positive authorisations (permissions) of the form <em>&lt;subject, action+, object&gt;</em> and negative authorisations (prohibitions) of the form <em>&lt;subject, action-, object&gt;</em>.

 Following the Solid design principles, in the personalised address book use case scenario used to guide our work, address books are merely lists of WebIDs, and the actual contact details are stored in the respective contacts' pod.
 To keep this use case simple, we assume an address book of Alice that contains two contacts: Bob and Carol.